harvard-itsecurity/docker-misp/README.md

     -v /misp-db:/var/lib/mysql \
     harvarditsecurity/misp /init-db
 ```
-Note: If running Docker on Mac OSX, you have to first create a shared path or the database
+Note: If running Docker on Mac OSX, you have to first explicitly create a shared directory
-will not initialize.
+path or the database will not initialize.
 This is due to the limited way OSX allows for volume binding.

 ## 2. Start the container
 ```